After this year’s Grammy Awards on Sunday, here is a breakdown of everything we enjoyed and what we’d like to see at next year’s ceremony.

 What Needs To Be Changed. . .
 More Transparency

-After The Weeknd was snubbed of zero Grammy nominations with his album, After Hours, he made a statement to the New York Times that he would boycott future Grammy Awards.
+After The Weeknd was snubbed with zero Grammy nominations for his album, After Hours, he made a statement to the New York Times that he would boycott future Grammy Awards.
 On Twitter, he expressed his frustration with the lack of transparency from the Recording Academy.

 Zayn Malik also spoke out on Twitter regarding the Recording Academy’s need for more inclusion during the whole process.

 While the Grammys are making more strides with inclusion and diversity with their nominations, artists and fans believe more work needs to be done.
 They hope the Grammys can use this experience as a learning tool to make more improvements in the following years.